camilledejoye/prooph-fixtures/README.md

 ## Configuration

 There is no configuration per se.
-The all configuration should already be done, see [Prooph EventStore](https://github.com/prooph/event-store) for more information.
+All the configuration should already be done, see [Prooph EventStore](https://github.com/prooph/event-store) for more information.